 Update: Sadly, BT has stopped trials of LR-VDSL as the technology has not proved as effective as it originally hoped.
+We think it’s best that BT focuses on bringing Fibre-to-the-Premises (FTTP) to everyone as soon as possible.

 A major weakness of the Fibre to the Cabinet (FTTC) technology that BT is currently deploying for superfast broadband is that speeds are dependent upon the distance of the copper cable that runs between the street cabinet and business premises and homes.
 The FTTC technology currently used by BT is called VDSL2.
 Premises situated within a few hundred metres of a street cabinet may be able to achieve download speeds close to the maximum possible (80 Mbps today).
 However, those situated more than 1.5 km away may achieve significantly lower speeds.